FAQ

 Can I share an account with my team?

-Yes.
-From the Team page you can invite teammates by email.
-They'll get a link to join your account and will see the same domains, alerts, and notification settings.
+Yes, on every plan, with unlimited team members.
+From the Team page you can invite teammates by email; they'll get a link (valid for 7 days) to join your account and will see the same domains, alerts, and notification settings.

 Can one person belong to multiple accounts?